EGE-Group-Concordia-University/howtos/howtos/venv/venv.md

 # Virtual environments with Python

 Python virtual environments allow to address two issues
-a)	It allows, on a project base, to install the python libraries required for the project and this way avoids issues with conflicting versions of libraries
+1)	It allows, on a project base, to install the python libraries required for the project and this way avoids issues with conflicting versions of libraries
-b)	It allows not privileged users (without admin privileges) to install the required libraries for their work
+2)	It allows not privileged users (without admin privileges) to install the required libraries for their work

 ## Prerequisites
 The required software packages / libraries can be installed like so (required amdin privilege)